JorgenVatle/atshop-service-models/README.md

 A collection of models for interacting with the ATShop API.
 Easily **c**reate, **r**ead, **u**pdate and **d**elete ATShop resources.

+> **NOTICE** This is still very much a work in progress.
+The documentation is also very lacking.
+If you're a TypeScript user, you'll find that most type-hinted properties are somewhat well documented.

 ## Installation & Setup
 There's a couple steps to getting started with `atshop-service-models`.